Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Introduction

-Building on this evidence, we attribute that data contamination is the chief factor behind the seemingly “magical” success of random-reward or few-shot RLVR variants on Qwen models.
-To test this claim, we create a fully fresh benchmark (representative examples shown in Figure~\ref{fig:example_random_calculation}): We use an automatic generator to construct arithmetic expressions of arbitrary length with uniformly random operands and operators, guaranteeing that every instance post-dates the public release of Qwen2.5.
-A zero-shot evaluation on this benchmark shows no memorization: the accuracy of Qwen2.5 models declines monotonically with the number of computation steps, leaving ample room for improvement.
-To isolate the effect of reward quality, we next trained {\qwenmathSevenB} under the standard RLVR protocol on two leakage-free subsets, respectively.
-The outcome is unambiguous: Correct rewards deliver consistent performance gains, surpassing the model’s performance ceiling; In contrast, random rewards make training highly unstable, yielding no reliable improvement, while inverse rewards rapidly erode the model’s mathematical-reasoning ability.
-These results rule out the “Strong Baseline Math Skills” explanation and directly implicate “Data Contamination”: once leakage is removed, the prior gains evaporate.
+Based on this, we attribute that data contamination is the main factor behind the `magical' success of spurious rewards on Qwen.
+To test this claim, we first create a clean benchmark (\emph{i.e.}, \randomcalculation, example shown in Fig.~\ref{fig:example_random_calculation}): We use automatic generator to construct arithmetic expressions of arbitrary length with random operands and operators, guaranteeing that every instance post-dates the public release of Qwen.
+Zero-shot evaluation on this benchmark shows no memorization: the accuracy of Qwen2.5 declines monotonically with the number of computation steps.
+To isolate the effect of rewards, we next trained {\qwenmathSevenB} under the standard RLVR protocol on two subsets.
+The outcome is unambiguous: Correct rewards deliver consistent performance gains, surpassing the model’s performance ceiling.
+In contrast, random rewards make training highly unstable, yielding no reliable improvement, while inverse rewards rapidly erode the model’s mathematical-reasoning ability.
+These results rule out the `Strong Math Capacity' hypothesis and directly imply `Data Contamination': once leakage is removed, spurious gains evaporate.

+To further test this hypothesis, we measure the similarity between model outputs before and after RL.
+In MATH-500, the pre- and post-RL responses exhibited substantially higher lexical overlap than in \randomcalculation, indicating that Qwen inadvertently retrieves its memory and answers during RL with spurious rewards.
+A more detailed token-level analysis also supports this: the token-level KL divergence between the pre- and post-RL models is significantly lower for MATH-500.
+These results strengthen our hypothesis that data contamination leads to successful RL through spurious rewards on Qwen series.
+Based on these findings, we recommend that future work should test on uncontaminated benchmarks or more diverse model series to draw trustworthy conclusions about RL-related methods.